Supreetkaur1/Timer-using-C/README.md

 # Timer-using-C
-User can set time using this program
+User can set timer with the help of this program